HazyResearch/EmptyHeaded/README.md

 EmptyHeaded is a new style of join processing engine.
 A full description is in our [manuscript](http://arxiv.org/abs/1503.02368).
 A brief overview is as follows.

-Joins are ubiqutous in data processing and often are the bottleneck of classic RDBMS workloads.
-Recent database theory has shown that Sellinger style join optimizers, which compute joins in a pairwise fashion are asympotically suboptimal.
+Joins are ubiquitous in data processing and often are the bottleneck of classic RDBMS workloads.
+Recent database theory has shown that Selinger style join optimizers, which compute joins in a pairwise fashion, are asympotically suboptimal.
 Therefore the join optimizers which have dominated the RDBMS for the past 40 years run suboptimal algorithms.
 Ngo et al. showed a new way to compute joins in a multiway fashion in this [paper](http://arxiv.org/abs/1203.1952).
 EmptyHeaded extends this line of work with novel theoretical and systems advances.
 Namely, in our query compiler we use a new worst-case optimal join algorithm (with stronger guarantees) that leverages [new theoretical advances for aggregate join queries](http://arxiv.org/abs/1508.07532).
 We are also the first to translate this new theory into a system that leverages bit-level parallelism at several granularities within the data.
 Our storage engine accomplishes this through its design for SIMD parallelism.

 EmptyHeaded is designed to run as a python library.
 Behind the scenes there are three pieces of the EmptyHeaded engine.